-Cassandra Manning Integrative Arts Psychotherapist MA Dip.
-UKCP & HCPC Accred.
+Cassandra Manning MA Integrative Arts Psychotherapist & EMDR UKCP & HCPC Accred.

 01223 505115 / 07833 795034

-My training is Integrative, meaning I use a range of differing but complementary theoretical viewpoints in my practice (object relations, attachment theory, person-centred counselling, transactional analysis, etc.), including exploration through the use of creativity and the arts.
+My training is Integrative, meaning I use a range of differing but complementary theoretical viewpoints in my practice (object relations, attachment theory, person-centred counselling, transactional analysis, etc.), including creative exploration and use of the arts.
 This flexible approach allows me to tailor individual therapy according to the need of the client.
+Although I may use cognitive elements in our work together, please note that CBT is not part of my practice.

 Training, qualifications & experience

-- MA Integrative Arts Psychotherapy (London Met.
-University)
+- MA Integrative Arts Psychotherapy (London Metropolitan University)

 - Dip.
 Integrative Arts Psychotherapy (Institute for Arts in Therapy and Education)